peakhunt/prtp/README.md

   * No threading assumed.
 Whatever mechanism you might use, that is none of RTP's business.
   * No media recoding/playback mechanism assumed.
 That's none of RTP's business.
 That is yours.
   * Just conform to RFC3550!
 No more than that!
+  * No malloc in library itself!
+Everything is static configured and this makes it easier to port the code to micro controller's with no heap.

 ## Usage
 As a prtp user, all you have to care is rtp_session_t defined in rtp_session.[ch].